GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 1. In Set Properties blade, give your dataset an understandable name such as **ADLSG2** and click on the **Linked Service** dropdown.
 If you have not created your ADLS Linked Service, select **New**.

-1. In the New linked service (Azure Data Lake Storage Gen2) blade, select your authentication method as **Account key**, select your **Azure Subscription** and select your Storage account name of **awdlsstudxx**.
+1. In the New linked service (Azure Data Lake Storage Gen2) blade, select your authentication method as **Account key**, select your **Azure Subscription** and select your Storage account name of **awdlsstudxxxxxx**.
 You will see a screen as follows:

    ![Create a Sink in Azure Data Factory in the Azure Portal](Linked_Image_Files/M07-E02-T03-img01.png)